squared-studio/SkillVerse/SystemVerilog/chapter_00013.md

 3. Use the `randomize()` method to generate random values for multiple variables.
 4. Use the `srandom()` method to set the seed for the random number generator and generate a random value.

-## Conclusion
-Randomization in SystemVerilog provides powerful tools for generating random values and creating effective testbenches.
-Understanding how to use random variables, constraints, and randomization methods is essential for writing efficient and effective hardware models and testbenches.